 Tenant Improvements (TI) Allowance Changes made to a multifamily or mixed use property, by the owner, to accommodate the needs of the tenants; typically commercial leases include an allowance for TI

 Variance An exception to zoning regulation granted in extenuating circumstances

 Zero Lot Line (ZLL) A zoning approach in which an undeveloped parcel of land is sited on one or more lot lines, allowing for flexibility during the development/construction phases

 - The International Council of Shopping Centers has an excellent two-part series on redeveloping mixed-used spaces for optimal efficiency and profit.
 You can read Part I: The Economics of Place Making and Part II: Achieving Optimal Market Position.

 - Read about the increasing role of technology in mixed used development from this Globe St. article.

 - The JLL Retail Blog published the article, which describes the “halo effect” and other factors contributing to the continued rise of mixed-used developments.

 - Read the Forbes article for a general overview of how mixed use developments drive up property values.

 - For a collection of highly efficient mixed use developments brimming with innovative and community-fostering elements, check out 10 Urban Projects That Nail Mixed-Use Design.

-We understand that each project is unique, which is why you will benefit from our customized service that gets you the best mixed use development financing package.
-We invite you to contact us today for a no-obligation consultation and proposal.
-Please call today at (206) 622-3000!
+Henceforth, we understand that each project is unique.
+Consequently, you will benefit from our customized service.
+Our financial services can provide the best mixed use development financing package.
+And finally, we invite you to contact us today for a no-obligation consultation and proposal.
+We strongly urge you to call today at (206) 622-3000!
 We look forward to hearing from you!